HI in Local Group Dwarf Galaxies and Stripping by the Galactic Halo: Results

 \subsection{HI Mass and Galactocentric Radius}

-Figure \ref{hidist} shows the HI mass or upper limit of each Local Group dwarf vs. the distance to the center of the Milky Way or Andromeda from the dwarf, whichever is closer to the given satellite.
-Nondetections are associated with upper limits in HI mass, and are marked with downward arrows.
+Figure \ref{hidist} shows the HI mass or upper limit of each Local Group dwarf vs. the distance to the center of the Milky Way or Andromeda from the dwarf, whichever is closer to the given satellite as tabulated by \cite{mcconnachie12}.
+Non-detections are associated with upper limits in HI mass, and are marked with downward arrows.
 Confident detections are marked with diamonds and the two ambiguous detections with plus signs.
 The apparent lines of upper limits in Figure~\ref{hidist} arise due to the distance dependence of the HI mass limits.

-As illustrated in Figure~\ref{hidist}, there is a cutoff in the distance to the Milky Way or Andromeda within the range of 260 to 280 kpc (which corresponds to log values of 2.41 and 2.45) within which galaxies are undetected in HI to low levels, and beyond which the majority of galaxies have significant amounts of HI.
+As illustrated in Figure~\ref{hidist}, there is a cutoff in the distance to the Milky Way or Andromeda within the range of 250 to 280 kpc (which corresponds to log values of 2.4 and 2.45) within which galaxies are largely undetected in HI, and beyond which the majority of galaxies have significant amounts of HI.
 A similar type of relationship was noted by other authors \citep{einasto74,lin83,BR00,grebel03}.
-There are only two satellite galaxies with significant amounts of HI at galactocentric radii less than 270 kpc, NGC 185 and NGC 205.
+There are only two satellite galaxies with significant amounts of HI at galactocentric radii less than 250 kpc, NGC 185 and NGC 205.
 These galaxies are dwarf ellipticals that have total masses between $10^{8-9}$ M$_{\odot}$, much greater than that of the typical satellites in our sample.
 The two ambiguous detections, Sculptor and Fornax, are at intermediate Galactocentric distances of 88 and 138 kpc respectively.
-Of those galaxies beyond 270 kpc, 19 galaxies are detected confidently at masses greater than $10^5$ M$_{\odot}$, and two are not detected (Tucana and Cetus).
-The HI mass of galaxies detected beyond 270 kpc ranges from 4.3 $\times$ 10$^{5}$ M$_{\odot}$ (Leo T), which is significantly greater than all of our upper limits for Milky Way satellites, to HI masses as high as 1.5 $\times$ 10$^{8}$ M$_{\odot}$ (IC 10).
-The mean HI mass of detected galaxies beyond 270 kpc is 2.8 $\times$ 10$^{7}$ M$_{\odot}$, and the median HI mass is 6.1 $\times$ 10$^{6}$ M$_{\odot}$.
+Beyond 280 kpc, 14 galaxies are detected confidently at masses greater than $10^5$ M$_{\odot}$, and two are not detected (Tucana and Cetus).
+LGS3 and IC10 are additional confident detections that lie between 250-280 kpc.
+The mean HI mass of the 16 detected galaxies beyond 250 kpc is 3.1 $\times$ 10$^{7}$ M$_{\odot}$, and the median HI mass is 7.1 $\times$ 10$^{6}$ M$_{\odot}$.